MrCPJT/Antibiotic-resistance/README.md

 - Analytically investigated the gLV equations, finding the nullclines and equilibria of our model

 ### Dynamical Systems Analysis
-- Classified stability of equilibrium points and discussed what different behaviour cases translate to
+- Classified stability of equilibrium points and discussed what different behaviour cases translates to
 - Touched on bifurcation theory and what qualitative changes we might expect our system to demonstrate before performing bifurcation analysis using MATCONT

  ## References